ylee845/ylee845.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+layout: single
-author_profile: true
+author_profile: false
+classes: about-inline
 redirect_from:
   - /about/
   - /about.html